torznab/torznab-docs/docs/source/torznab/Specification-v1.3.rst

 Unknown categories |MUST| be silently ignored, if all categories specified by the `cat` parameter are unknown then the service |SHALL| return an empty result set.

-The service |SHALL| only return an item only once if it exists in multiple specified categories.
+The service |SHALL| return an item only once if it exists in multiple specified categories.

 .. example::
     ``cat=4030,5070,1234`` returns results that exist in category 4030 and/or 5070.
 1234, being an unknown category, is ignored.